PacificBiosciences/PacBioFileFormats/Primer.rst

 containing unaligned *consensus* reads with predicted accuracy QV >=20, called HiFi reads.
 HiFi reads is the first-class data type.

-Access to *subreads* is no longer available since SMRT Link version 11.0.
+Access to *subreads* is no longer available since SMRT Link version 11.0 on Sequel IIe and is not available at all on Revio.

 Alignment (mapping) programs take unaligned BAM files as input and will produce *aligned* BAM files, faithfully retaining all tags and headers.